 More than a billion people around the globe smoke.
 Despite its dangers, it remains one of the most prevalent habits.

-Considering the havoc that smoking cigarettes can wreak on the mouth, dentists strongly advise against smoking, especially before and after procedures like dental implant surgery.
+Considering the havoc that smoking cigarettes can wreak on the mouth, dentists strongly advise against smoking, especially before and after procedures like dental implants Turkey.

 Still, many wonder if light smoking after dental implants would do them no harm.
 However, the truth remains that smoking can reverse all the gains of this surgery.
 In fact, it can end up causing even more problems for you.